WebCimes/webcimes-tooltip/README.md

 	My tooltip content
 </div>
 ```
 Note that the `div` tag immediately following the button will be automatically hidden by `webcimes-tooltip`.
-However, to avoid the element briefly appearing before being hidden by the script, it's better to initially set `display: none` in your CSS on the element.
+However, to avoid the element briefly appearing before being hidden by the script, it's better to initially set `display: none` in your style attribute on the element.
 Once the script is loaded, the `display` style will be automatically removed.

 If you prefer, you can also set the `content` option with a specific class or ID to target the content, eliminating the need to create an element immediately after the button.